wp-plugins/user-access-shortcodes/readme.txt

 1. Simple, hassle-free content restrictions

 == Changelog ==
-= 1.3.1 =
+= 2.0 =
 * SAFE UPDATE: from 1.0 or higher
-* Fixed a CSS issue with the button icon.
+* Added new minor features
+* Can show/hide content for users by ID

 = 1.3 =
 * SAFE UPDATE: from 1.0 or higher